ToonyLoony/OpenVAS_Project/README.md

 <br />
 <br />

-<h4>Conclusion</h4>
+<h3>Conclusion</h3>
-Overall in this project i wanted to simply demonstrate the power of OpenVAS , whilst also highlighting just how dangerous some of this vulnerabilties can be if not remediated quickly!
+Overall in this project i wanted to simply demonstrate the power of OpenVAS , whilst also highlighting just how dangerous some of these vulnerabilties can be if not remediated quickly!
 I hope you enjoyed :p

 If you would like to look into the vulnerability i exploited the CVE can be found here https://nvd.nist.gov/vuln/detail/CVE-2014-3120